Vedat Ademi

 Vedat Ademi (born 22 August 1982) is an Albanian singer-songwriter.
 He made his début in 2007 with "Më mashtruan sytë" at the 4th edition of Top Fest.
 However, he made the national breakthrough in 2011, after releasing his album Koha s'kthehet (Time doesn't return).
 His most successful song remains "Për ty", released in 2012.

 Biography

 Ademi was born on 22 August 1982 in Mitrovicë.
 In 2007 he entered Top Fest, and Kënga Magjike later with "Mall që djeg".
 The following year he participated in Top Fest again with "Mund të ishim bashkë" and entered the finals.
 He participated in these festivals numerous times.
 He rose to fame in 2011, being active in the Albanian-speaking music industry.
 He released "Emrin tim", "Për ty", "Një jetë me ty" which became instant hits.
 He later announced a duet with Albanian Kosovar singer Kuqi, whom he released "Në zemër të mbajë", also a big success.

-Ademi married his fiance in 2008 and became a father to a boy in 2012.
+Ademi married his fiancé in 2008 and became a father to a boy in 2012.
 He lived in Tirana, Albania since his son was born.
-In 2016, Vedat, His Wife, and his Son moved to Brooklyn, New York City, New York, United States of America.
+In 2016, Vedat, his wife, and his son moved to Brooklyn, New York City, New York.